-This mixture of Human Resources data brings a elegantly professional dashboard that is presentable to any managerial department.
+This mixture of Human Resources data brings an elegantly professional dashboard that is presentable to any managerial department.

-Next on the list is another great example using website-audience statistics, the live-example available by the link above can even customized by selecting a date range.
+Next on the list is another great example using website-audience statistics, the live-example available by the link above can even customize by selecting a date range.
 Better yet, it has quick-date picker buttons like Yesterday, Week & Month.
-These little additions make dashboards so much more powerful and user friendly.
-With a carefully selected array of colors the dashboard quickly makes a great impact visually.
+These little additions make dashboards so much more powerful and user-friendly.
+With a carefully selected array of colors, the dashboard quickly makes a great impact visually.

 It also uses a map chart with great meaning, all of the website visitors from countries around the world, being heated by color for the most popular.
 This is sometimes hard to do within dashboards, but in this case, it has been done very well.

-You really cannot beat a dark themed dashboard design, they are by far my favorite.
-I don’t know what it is, but I always prefer the dark theme, it may be just because I’m a developer and can’t bare not to code without a dark themed IDE, hmmm.
-This example doesn’t give the dashboard true justice either, use the link above to see this live as some of the graphs are updating in real-time.
+You really cannot beat a darkly themed dashboard design, they are by far my favorite.
+I don’t know what it is, but I always prefer the dark theme, it may be just because I’m a developer and can’t handle coding without a dark themed IDE, hmmm.
+This example doesn’t give the dashboard true justice either, use the link above to see the example, as some of the graphs are updating in real-time.

 Coming in at number 5 is a manufacturing industry styled dashboard with a bright mix of colors flooded across visualizations.
 The board is built on top of a light-blue-grey background so that the white widgets pop-out and present a clear divide to one-another.